nuxeo-sandbox/nuxeo-website-preview/README.md

+# nuxeo-website-preview

+This plug-in allows to display a website stored in Nuxeo either as:

+* A `Folderish` Document containing the site, with relative paths.
+So for example, an index.html file with an `img` tag whose `src` attribute is `"img/logo.png"`,  and at first level of the Document, there is an `img` folder containing the logo.png Picture document

+* Or a non `Folderish` document whose `file:content` field contains a blob that can be unzipped as a website (typically a .zip file).
+Please read below, "WARNING About the Zip Format"

+* _Notice_: It will also display the minisite, if any, when the document is a `Folderish` whose content does not have any html file to display at first level and if this `Folderish` also have zip file in it's `file` schema.

+* Also, this is about _previewing_ The preview is displayed in the context of the Nuxeo application.
+This means, some JavaScript or access to other website, if any, may fail (typically because of CORS)

-## nuxeo-website-preview
+## How to Use

-The plug-in provides a widget which displays the preview of a mini-site, where an .html file is displayed, referencing images and resources with _relative_ paths.

-It assumes the current document:

-* Is a `Folderish`
-* And it contains _at its first level_:
-  * One single .html file
-  * Or, if several, one whose name is `index.html`

-If the folder contains several Document whose blobs are html files and none of them has a file named "index.html", it returns one of them (arbitrary), so it is likely the site will not work correctly in this case.

-**WARNING**

-This means that a folder contain html document(s) will be seen as a mini website.
-The preview will display the HTML, but the result is unpredictable.

-#### WARNING AND TODO
-* **Separate JSF** from WebUI.
-As of today, the plugin requires both UIs installed
-  * DONE => JSF removed, not needed
-* Handle zip file, not only Folderish
-  * DONE.
-If /nuxeo/WSP/the_doc_id/index.html is a document with a `file` schema, the plugin uses it and looks inside the zip, if any.
-* Add **unit tests**
-* Make it a service:
-  * For example: Contribute the NXQL used to detect the html file
-  * Add listeners to automatically check if it can be website and add the `WebsitePreviewAvailable` facet
-  * . . .

-### Good to Know
-* it is a _preview_ of the html and its related resources: Related links will all request a resource from the nuxeo server.
-It is ok for any resource stored in the correct folder/subfolder, but links will not work with custom and dynamic URLS.

-* The plug-in uses a _WebEngine_ module whose name (in the URLs) is `WSP` (**W**eb**S**ite**P**review).
+The plug-in creates a _WebEngine_ module allowing to access the embedded website _via_ a URL.
+The name of the module (in the URLs) is `WSP` (WebSitePreview).

-* Also, to be a bit more user friendly, the main url _must_ end with `index.html`, _whatever the real name of your main html file_.
+* In order tp be as easier possible to use, the main url _must_ end with `index.html`, _whatever the real name of your main html file_.

 * So, to access the preview(*), the URL to use is:
     `{server:port}/nuxeo/site/WSP/main-parent-doc-id/index.html`

+    This URL will typically be used in the UI using an `iframe`

-For example, say you have a _Folderish_ document, named "My Site", whose `id` is `1234-5678-9ABC-DEF0`, and you are testing on your localhost, you can display the preview using this URL: `http://localhost:8080/nuxeo/site/WSP/1234-5678-9ABC-DEF0/index.html`
+* For example, say you have a _Folderish_ document, named "My Site", whose `id` is `1234-5678-9ABC-DEF0`, and you are testing on your localhost, you can display the preview using this URL: `http://localhost:8080/nuxeo/site/WSP/1234-5678-9ABC-DEF0/index.html`.

+  The exact same URL is used if instead of a `Folderish` containing all the website as Nuxeo documents, it is a `FIle` whose `file:content` holds a zip containing the website

 * The plugin contributes the `WebsitePreviewAvailable` facet:
+  * Because not every `Folderish` and not every .zip host a website
-  * so you can dynamically add/remove this facet from your documents for quick test to display a "preview" button in the UI for example
+  * So you can dynamically add/remove (using the native `Document.AddFacet` and `Document.RemoveFacet` operaitons) this facet from your documents for quick test to display a "preview" button in the UI for example
-  * But notice the plugin does not add/remove it at anytime,; it just tests it in the hasMinisite operation.
+  * **IMPORTANT**: The plugin does not add/remove this facet at anytime, it is for you to use.
+    * A typical example would be a button in the UI, like "This is a website".
+The user clicks it and you run the `Document.Addfacet` operation to add the `WebsitePreviewAvailable` facet.
+    * This could also be done automatically in a listener depending on some metadata and rules, and if the `Document.HasMinisite` operation returns `true` (see below).

 (*) Assuming current user is logged in and has enough rights to at least _read_ the blobs, or is anonymous and you allowed anonymous users and setup the permissions, etc. etc.

+## The "Main" HTML File

+Whatever the source (a `Folderish` or a .zip), the plugin searches for a min html file using this algorithm:

+* Whatever the name, it must be at first level, the plugin dies not search in nested folders
+* If, at first level, one file is `index.html`, the document is considered being a mini website and this file will be returned at the first peview
+* If there is no `index.html` file, the plugin searches for any other .html and returns the first it finds, to be used at first display
+* If there is no .html file at all at first level, the plug-in returns a 404 error.

+**WARNING**

+This means that if the source document contains at least one html document at first level, will be seen as a mini website.
+The preview will display the HTML, but the result is unpredictable if it is not website with relative paths for sub-elements.

+This is why you should use the `WebsitePreviewAvailable ` facet and add your preview only when it is relevant

-### Utilities - Operation(s)
+## Utilities - Operation(s)
 The plugin provides the following operation(s):

 ####    `Document.HasMinisite`
 * `input` is a document
 *  `output` is the document, unchanged
-*  The operation looks for an html file inside the document and it it finds it, it sets the `WSP_hasMinisite` Context Variable to `true`
+*  The operation sets the `WSP_hasMinisite` boolean Context Variable with the result:
-*  If the input document...
+  *  If the Document has the `WebsitePreviewAvailable ` facet, `WSP_hasMinisite` is `true`
-  * Does not have the "" facet
-  * _or_is not a `Folderish` that contains at elast an HTML document at its first level
+  *  Else, if it is a `Folderish` document with an html child at first level, `WSP_hasMinisite` is `true`
+  *  Else, it the document has the `file` schema and `file:content` can be unzipped and contains an html file at first level, `WSP_hasMinisite` is set to ` true`

-  ...`WSP_hasMinisite` Context Variable is set to `false`
+  *  Else, `WSP_hasMinisite` is set to `false.

-### Usage in WebUI
+## Usage in WebUI
 * First, create an element (in Studio Designer > Resources) with an iframe and set the src of the iframe to the correct url.
 For example: